Salinatore/Grosga/README.md

-Repo for Programmazione exam of the first year in Ingengeria e Scienze Informatiche, Grosga
+Repo for Programmazione exam of the first year in Ingengeria e Scienze Informatiche